DEFRA/ffc-pay-event-projection/README.md

 ## Configuration - Application Settings

-Currently the deployment of application settings is manual and can be editted in either the Azure portal or via the Azure CLI
+Currently the deployment of application settings is manual and can be edited in either the Azure portal or via the Azure CLI

 ### Example